Osho: Childhood and adolescence: 1931–1950

-Rajneesh (a childhood nickname from the Sanskrit रजनी, rajanee, "night", and ईश, isha, "lord") was born Chandra Mohan Jain, the eldest of 11 children of a cloth merchant, at his maternal grandparents' house in Kuchwada; a small village in the Raisen District of Madhya Pradesh state in India.
-Babulal and Saraswati Jain, his parents, were Jain's and followers of Taran Svami, and they arranged for him to live with his maternal grandparents until the age of eight.
+Osho, who from childhood was called Rajneesh (a nickname from the Sanskrit रजनी, rajanee, "night", and ईश, isha, "lord") was born Chandra Mohan Jain into a Jain family to Babulal and Saraswati Jain.
+He was the eldest of eleven children of a cloth merchant.
+He was born at his maternal grandparents' home in Kuchwada, a small village in the Raisen District of Madhya Pradesh state in India.
+His parents were followers of the Digambar Jain monk Taran Svami.
+They arranged for him to live with his maternal grandparents until the age of eight.
 According to Rajneesh, this profoundly influenced his development, as his grandmother gave him complete freedom from imposed education or restrictions.

 When he was seven years old, his grandfather died, and he went to Gadarwara to live with his parents.
 Rajneesh was profoundly affected by his grandfather's death, and again by the death of his childhood girlfriend Shashi from typhoid when he was 15, leading to a preoccupation with death that lasted throughout much of his childhood and youth.
 In his school years, he was a gifted and rebellious student, and gained a reputation as a formidable debater.
 Rajneesh became critical of traditional religion, took an interest in many methods to expand consciousness, including breath control, yogic exercises, meditation, fasting, the occult, and hypnosis.
 According to Vasant Joshi, Rajneesh read widely from an early age; although he played sports as a young boy, reading was his primary interest.
 After showing an interest in the writings of Marx and Engels, he was branded a communist and was threatened with expulsion from school.
 According to Joshi, with the help of friends, he built a small library containing mostly communist literature.
 Rajneesh, according to his uncle Amritlal, also formed a group of young people that regularly discussed communist ideology and their opposition to religion.

-Rajneesh was later to say, "I have been interested in communism from my very childhood...communist literature — perhaps there is no book that is missing from my library.
+Rajneesh was later to say, "I have been interested in communism from my very childhood...communist literature – perhaps there is no book that is missing from my library.
 I have signed and dated each book before 1950.
 Small details are so vivid before me, because that was my first entry into the intellectual world.
-First I was deeply interested in communism, but finding that it is a corpse I became interested in anarchism — that was also a Russian phenomenon — Prince Kropotkin, Bakunin, Leo Tolstoy.
+First I was deeply interested in communism, but finding that it is a corpse I became interested in anarchism – that was also a Russian phenomenon – Prince Kropotkin, Bakunin, Leo Tolstoy.
 All three were anarchists: no state, no government in the world."

 He became briefly associated with socialism and two Indian nationalist organisations: the Indian National Army and the Rashtriya Swayamsevak Sangh.
 However, his membership in the organisations was short-lived as he could not submit to any external discipline, ideology, or system.